Jalen Hurts squatting 500 on his way to a bigger lift at 16 in 2015. / YouTube

 JALEN HURTS POWERLIFTING

 When Jalen Hurts was a high school quarterback in Texas, his father, Averion Hurts, who was also the coach of the football team (and still is), encouraged his son to pursue powerlifting.
 Going into his first meet in 2014, the most the 15-year-old sophomore had squatted was 385 lbs.
 He opened with that and got it.
 Averion thought it would be great if his son moved just barely into the 400 Club.
 But Jalen upped the weight all the way to 445.
 “So I’m thinking, Okay…,” Averion Hurts remembered.
 “I didn’t say anything.
 I was waiting, because if he were to not get it, I was going to get after him.”
-Jalen squatted the 445 lbs.
-He also bench pressed 225 lbs. and deadlifted 480 for a 1150-lb. total.
+Jalen squatted the 445 pounds.
+He also bench pressed 225 pounds and deadlifted 480 for a 1150-pound total.

-Hurts’ best lifts in a single powerlifting meet as a 15-year-old were: 500-lb. squat, 260-lb. bench press, 500-lb. deadlift for a 1260-lb. total (572 kg.).
-In other meets at 15, he officially did 510-lb. squats and deadlifts.
+Jalen Hurts’ best lifts in a single powerlifting meet as a 15-year-old were: 500-pound squat, 260-pound bench press, 500-pound deadlift for a 1260-pound total (572 kg.).
+In other meets at 15, he officially did 510-pound squats and deadlifts.

 His junior year, after he was the high school football divisional MVP, 16-year-old Jalen Hurts continued to increase all three lifts and competed in six more powerlifting meets, winning his division (boys, 197-pound) twice more.